-Well let’s take a look at the parts that work.
-Dracula gets to sport a moustache, sort of like the one described in the novel.
-He also slowly gets younger as the story progresses after he’s been feeding.
+Well to get things started let’s take a look at the elements that actually work.
+Dracula gets to sport a moustache this time, kind of like the one described in the novel.
+He also slowly gets younger as the story progresses and he’s quenched his thirst.
 It’s a neat touch which provides a visual clue to his motivations, leaving a dead country for a new live one.
-Unfortunately most of the parts about the blood in his native home drying up have been dropped along with the London invasion plot.
-He does get to do a classic speech when Jonathan Harker arrives … before sort of vanishing for most of the story.
+Unfortunately most of the parts about the blood in his native home drying up have been dropped along with the whole London invasion plot, so I wonder why they tried at all.
+He does get to do a classic speech when Jonathan Harker first arrives … before basically vanishing for most of the story.

-In the end this has some mildly interesting parts and it is sort of entertaining, though often for reasons other than quality.
-It looks pretty cheap, and feels rushed for most of the story which drains any real sense of atmosphere and suspense.
-But perhaps for the curious it’s worth seeing just for some of this madness, and for those who want to see how a Dracula movie outside the Hammer archives came about.
-For other bloodsucker fans you’re better off seeing this cast elsewhere.
+In the end this has some mildly interesting parts and it’s sort of entertaining, though often for reasons other than quality.
+It al looks pretty cheap, and the story often feels rushed which drains it of any real sense of atmosphere and suspense.
+But perhaps for the curious it’s worth seeing just for some of this total madness, and for those who want to see how a Dracula movie outside the Hammer archives came together.
+For other more particular bloodsucker fans you’re better off seeing these actors elsewhere.